Inspirational journeys

 Foundational Principles of ISO/IEC 42001 for Trustworthy AI

-ISO/IEC 42001 emphasizes several key principles that form the foundation for trustworthy AI:
+Understanding the ISO/IEC 42001 Standard emphasizes several key principles that form the foundation for trustworthy AI:

 • Transparency:The standard encourages transparency in how AI systems work and the data they utilize.
 This promotes user understanding of the system's capabilities and limitations, fostering trust and preventing misuse.
 Organizations might achieve this by providing clear documentation on the AI's decision-making process or offering users explanations for certain outputs.